afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 2. [~ 20 min ] **SocketClient, SocketServer** (names of the projects/directories you can find in this repository):
 	1. These two projects implement a simple client and server programs in C#.
 Create a project in your local machine and run both client and server.
 Check how network communication is working in this simulation. **Suggestion:** run the client in a shell/terminal and the server in another.
 Start the server first and when it asks you the question, answer *"S"* (for serial).
 	2. Assume you are asked to simulate multiple clients trying to communicate with the server simultaneously.
 		1. In which method is the protocol implemented?
-Check for client and server.  // hint: at the top of the *Sequential.cs* file there is a high level view of the protocol.
+Check for client and server.	*//hint:* at the top of the *Sequential.cs* file there is a high level view of the protocol.
 		2. When is the server supposed to compute the votes?
 		3. How does the client report to the server that the communication is ended?
-	4. How are client and server configured?	// hint: multiple files are involved in this process.
+		4. How are client and server configured?	*//hint:* multiple files are involved in this process.
 		5. What is the role of the pending connection queue?
-Why do we need a queue?	// hint: the size is already defined from us, *"serverListeningQueue"*.
+Why do we need a queue?	*//hint:* the size is already defined from us, *"serverListeningQueue"*.
 		6. Is the current server implementation able to handle multiple simultaneous clients?
-If not, what would be your proposal to solve it?	// hint: Which **functionality** of the server can be implemented **concurrently**?
+If not, what would be your proposal to solve it?	*//hint:* Which **functionality** of the server can be implemented **concurrently**?

 3. [~ 30 min ] **MergeSort**: One of the challenges in designing a concurrent program is to recognise potential concurrent tasks.
 	1. Among various sort algorithms one of the well-known ones is named **merge sort** algorithm.
 Read and understand how this algorithm works.
 You can use the following sesources: [check here](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/visualize/) , or [here, just don't forget to choose right settings](https://visualgo.net/bn/sorting?slide=1).